Samsung/tizen-docs/docs/application/design/wearable/ui-components/list.md

 -   **List items**
     -   **Text only**

-        Text that’s longer than one screen slides in and fades out at the right-hand edge.
+        Text that's longer than one screen slides in and fades out at the right-hand edge.
 Subtext strings can be added; they need to be center-aligned and limited to 2 lines.

     -   **Icon with text**